Are you planning a trip to Oahu for 2024 and want to start working on your Hawaii itinerary? Check out these awesome things to do on Oahu with kids!

 The first time I went to Kailua Beach, it was love at first sight.
 The sand is incredibly soft and beautiful there.

-It’s also ranked as one of the top beaches on Oahu because not only does this spot offer gorgeous scenery with bright blue waters (perfect swimming!), but you can enjoy peace in your own private slice of paradise when exploring these 2 miles long stretch from end-to-end.
+It’s also ranked as one of the top beaches on Oahu because not only does this spot offer gorgeous scenery with bright blue waters (perfect swimming!), but you can enjoy peace in your own private slice of paradise when exploring this 2-mile-long stretch from end to end.

 One of the top things to do at Kailua Beach for families is to kayak over to the Mokulua islands.
 There’s a really cool eco-friendly kayak tour worth booking!